What are the main functions of the muscular system?

 Your smooth muscles contract and relax as food passes through your body during digestion.
-These muscles also help push food out of your body, whether through defecation or vomiting when you're sick.
+These muscles also help push food out of your body through defecation, or vomiting when you’re sick.

 Smooth and skeletal muscles make up the urinary system.
-The urinary system includes your:
+The urinary system includes the:

 - penis or vagina

-Smooth muscles are also found in the uterus.
-During pregnancy, these muscles grow and stretch to compensate for the baby's development.
-When a woman is ready to go into labor, the smooth muscles of the uterus contract and relax to help push the baby through the vagina.
+Smooth muscles are found in the uterus.
+During pregnancy, these muscles grow and stretch as the baby grows.
+When a woman goes into labor, the smooth muscles of the uterus contract and relax to help push the baby through the vagina.

-Your eye socket is made up of six skeletal muscles that help you move your eyes.
-The internal muscles of your eyes, though, are made up of smooth muscles.
-These muscles work together to help you see the world around you.
-If these muscles ever become damaged, your vision can become impaired.
+Your eye sockets are made up of six skeletal muscles that help you move your eyes.
+And the internal muscles of your eyes are made up of smooth muscles.
+All these muscles work together to help you see.
+If you damage these muscles, you may impair your vision.

-The skeletal muscles in your core help with stability and protecting your spine.
-Your abdominal muscles, back muscles, and pelvic muscles make up your core muscle group.
-This core muscle group is also known as the trunk.
-The stronger your core, the better you’re able to stabilize your body.
+The skeletal muscles in your core help protect your spine and help with stability.
+Your core muscle group includes the abdominal, back, and pelvic muscles.
+This group is also known as the trunk.
+The stronger your core, the better you can stabilize your body.
 The muscles in your legs also help steady you.

-Your skeletal muscles also control posture, from your head down to your toes.
+Your skeletal muscles also control posture.
 Flexibility and strength are keys to maintaining proper posture.
-Stiff neck muscles, weak back muscles, and tight hip muscles, among other ailments, can throw off your alignment.
-Poor posture can affect your shoulders, spine, hips, and knees.
-This can lead to joint pain and weaker muscles.
+Stiff neck muscles, weak back muscles, or tight hip muscles can throw off your alignment.
+Poor posture can affect parts of your body and lead to joint pain and weaker muscles.
+These parts include the:

-The muscular system is an intricate and complex network of muscles that are vital to the human body.
-Muscles play a part in everything you do, from chewing to dancing to sleeping.
-They control our heartbeat and breathing, help our digestion, and allow us to move in the world.
+The muscular system is a complex network of muscles vital to the human body.
+Muscles play a part in everything you do.
+They control your heartbeat and breathing, help digestion, and allow movement.

-Muscles, like the rest of your body, thrive on exercise and healthy eating.
-But too much exercise can lead to sore muscles from overuse.
-Muscle pain can also be a sign that something more serious or chronic is affecting your body.
+Muscles, like the rest of your body, thrive when you exercise and eat healthily.
+But too much exercise can cause sore muscles.
+Muscle pain can also be a sign that something more serious is affecting your body.

-The following conditions can impact the muscular system and its functions:
+The following conditions can affect your muscular system: